 Some studies show that an extract of the herb butterbur may help prevent migraines.
 But the plant itself is toxic, so only use a commercially prepared product.

 Talk with your doctor about any herbal remedy before you try it.
-He'll let you know if it's OK for you.

 Many people find that applying gentle pressure to the head, face, and neck during a migraine can help ease the pain.
 Techniques to try: